syntheticdinosaur/Central-Place-Foraging/README.md

 ## Model Description

 Here you can see a visualisation of the model.
 The agent traverses a grid environment in which food is placed.
+With each step through the model, the agent uses up a certain amount of energy.
+Eating food replenishes energy.
+Food has two important properties: Energy yield and handling time.
+A forager tries to find food that gives him the maximum amount of energy for the shortest amount of handling time (think of the difficulty of eating a cookie vs eating a walnut).

-Different grid squares have a different risk associated with them.
-The risk distribution is generated using random gaussian fields.
+Further, different grid squares have a different risk associated with them.
+The agent tries to balance the search for food and risk taking.
+The risk distribution is generated using random gaussian fields so that more vs. less risky areas are spread in a sensible manner.

 ![GIF animation of the model running](https://github.com/syntheticdinosaur/Central-Place-Foraging/blob/master/docs/images/Model.gif)